 Don’t you wish you could cold and flu proof your children?
 I do!
 I know building immunity is important but what about building strong bodies that handle sickness better?
 That’s what this post is about.
 Having a strong immune system so that when you, or your child, encounters a germ the body can fight it off quickly and hopefully minimize symptoms.
-These are the top things you can do on a regular basis to cold and flu proof your family.
+These are the top 12 natural remedies you can do on a regular basis to cold and flu proof your family.

 Disclaimer: I am not a doctor or medical professional!
 I am a mama who researches a lot and am sharing what I have found to be helpful for our family.
 Always consult your doctor with any questions or concerns.
 I am not responsible for any outcomes.
 I use affiliate links at times in my posts.
 This does not cost you any more but does help off set my time writing this blog.
 Thank you in advance for supporting my affiliate links.